Sbozzolo/kuibit/docs/grid_data.rst

 The :py:meth:`~.contains` is syntactic sugar for the same operation.

 To obtain all the coordinates in the grid, you can use the :py:meth:`~.coordinates` method.
-This can be used in three different ways.
-When called with no arguments, it returns a list of multidimensional numpy arrays, one for each dimension.
-Each of these arrays are the coordinates for a fixed dimension of all the points on the grid (so the array has the same shape as the grid).
-For example, for a two dimensional grid, :py:meth:`~.coordinates` will return a list with two arrays, the first contains the x coordinates of all the points, the second all the y coordinates.
-The second way to use the method is to call it with ``as_1d_arrays=True``.
-In this case the output is a list of 1D arrays.
+This can be used in two different ways.
+When called with no arguments, the output is a list of 1D arrays.
 Each of these arrays contains the coordinates along a fixed axis.
 For example, for the 2D grid, the first array will be the x coordinates, the second the y.
 Finally, with ``as_meshgrid=True``, the return value will be a NumPy